WHY IT'S DIFFERENT?

 As a tour operator we are not able to offer inclusive flights as part of our experiences however we are more than happy to help you find the most appropriate incoming and outgoing flights for you.
 All the listed airports fly directly in and out of Bari with multiple different airlines to choose from.
 We highly recommend using Skyscanner to find the cheapest flights.

-Please note that this experience has been built around the Ryanair flight from Stansted.
+Please note that this experience has been built based on catching an afternoon flight.
 If you opt for alternative flights, you might miss out on elements of the experience or might require private airport transfers at an extra cost.

 In order to be fully covered on your trip should anything happen, we suggest getting an insurance before you travel.
 We recommend True Traveller, designed especially for adventure travel, who will be able to tailor an insurance package based on your needs.
 You can find out more here.